U.S. Charges Alleged Chinese Government Spy With Stealing U.S. Trade Secrets

 So what makes the Xu case special is that it appears to mark the first time that an alleged Chinese intelligence officer has been brought to the U.S. to face charges.

-"This unprecedented extradition of a Chinese intelligence officer exposes the Chinese government's direct oversight of economic espionage against the United States," said Bill Priestap, the Assistant Director of the FBI's counterintelligence division.
+"This unprecedented extradition of a Chinese intelligence officer exposes the Chinese government's direct oversight of economic espionage against the United States," said Bill Priestap, the assistant director of the FBI's counterintelligence division.